skycler/random-process/specs.md

 The application will simulate and visualize random processes, allowing users to observe how different parameters affect the behavior of these processes over time.
 The main features will include:

-- **Process Selection**: Users can choose from various types of random processes: flipping a coin, rolling a dice.
+- **Process Selection**: Users can choose from various types of random processes: flipping a coin, rolling a dice, sum of multiple dice (demonstrates Central Limit Theorem and normal distribution convergence).
 - **Parameter Adjustment**: Users can modify parameters such as the number of trials.
 The default is set to one, but users can add more trials as needed, keeping the already existing trials intact.
 Users will be able to reset parameters, resulting in the removal of all existing trials.
 - **Visualization**: The application will provide graphical representations of the random processes, including histograms, line charts, and scatter plots.
 - **Real-time Updates**: As users adjust parameters, the visualizations will update in real-time to reflect the changes.